Clicky

 9. Blown engine

-Bad gas is the most common reason I see to bog down or shut off or even sputter while on the water.
+Bad gas is the most common reason for a jet ski to bog down or shut off or even sputter while on the water.

-This problem tends to happen right at the start of a new riding season because many owners don’t do proper storage procedure.
+This problem tends to happen right at the start of a new riding season because many jet ski owners don’t do proper storage procedure.

-Add fresh gas to the gas tank and add marine fuel stabilizer (Amazon Link Ad) to the gas just in case there is any water in the fuel lines.
+Add fresh gas to the gas tank and add marine fuel stabilizer to the gas just in case there is any water in the fuel lines.

 Up there with bad gas is bad spark plugs, as both will cause running issues for any engine.